rahmanidashti/FairBook/README.md

 - **BX-Book-Explicit-5Rate-Map.csv**: The explicit 5-core book-crossing dataset in which the uesr and item IDs are mapped into new IDs. (*CSV format*).
 - **BX-Book-Explicit-5Rate-Map.txt**: The explicit 5-core book-crossing dataset in which the uesr and item IDs are mapped into new IDs. (*TXT format*).

+### BookCrossing
+The statistics of the datasets after preprocessing are as follows:

+- Number of users:
+- Number of items:
+- Number of interactions:
+- User per groups: `{Niche: 1271, Diverse: 3816, BestSeller: 1271}`,
+- User Profile size per group: `{Niche: 14006, Diverse: 61889, BestSeller: 12657}`

 ## Codes
 We provide the <a href=#>`FairBook.ipynb`</a> to run the code and the model for the analysis and recommendation performacne.